White papers are a game-changer when it comes to building authority, credibility, and thought leadership.

 In case you didn’t know, white papers published in PDF format can contain links.

-A lot of brands that use white papers include internal links to existing posts or pages on their website.
+A lot of brands that use them include internal links to existing posts or pages on their website.
 This allows you to squeeze value out of old content that would otherwise only gather virtual dust.

 8. Skyrocket demand for your product